buildpacks/spec/distribution.md

 A platform supporting builders SHOULD allow users to configure the build environment for a provided builder.

+A platform supporting builder creation MUST be able to create a valid builder from a valid builder.toml file.

 #### General Requirements

 The builder MUST contain an implementation of the [lifecycle](#lifecycle), and a [build-time](#build-image) environment, and MAY contain [buildpacks](#buildpackage).
 Platforms SHOULD use builders to encapsulate the build process.